decentraland/adr/content/ADR-142-extended-passport-support.md

 The wearables are searched in 2 different collections: **ethereum** and **matic**.
 That involves doing 2 different queries to TheGraph.

-To be able to return a paginated and sorted response, a full query is made for both, then that result is merged, sorted and stored in a LRU cache where the key is the address.
-Pages are served upon that stored data.
+To be able to return a paginated and sorted response, a full query is made for both, then that results are merged into a single one, then sorted and stored in a LRU cache where the key is the address.
+Paginated requests are resolved using the cached data.

 For the rest of the paginated endpoints, queries to TheGraph are being paginated.